IBM-Bluemix-Docs/cloud-object-storage-infrastructure/simpana.md

 2. Ensure that the Service Host points to the endpoint.
 Simpana provisions buckets at this step or it can consume provisioned buckets.

 3. Create a policy on the bucket.
-You can use the AWS CLI, SDKs or the portal to create the policy.
+You can use the AWS CLI, SDKs or the web console to create the policy.
 An example of a policy follows:

 ```shell
 {